ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 4. Optionally, verify the signature at any point after installation to prove the collection has not been tampered with.
 See :ref:`verify_signed_collections` for details.

-You can also include signatures in addition to those provided by the self-hosted Galaxy server.
+You can also include signatures in addition to those provided by the distribution server.
 Use the ``--signature`` option to verify the collection's ``MANIFEST.json`` with these additional signatures.
 Supplemental signatures should be provided as URIs.

 .. code-block:: bash

    ansible-galaxy collection install my_namespace.my_collection --signature https://examplehost.com/detached_signature.asc --keyring ~/.ansible/pubring.kbx

-GnuPG verification only occurs for collections installed from a self-hosted Galaxy server.
+GnuPG verification only occurs for collections installed from a distribution server.
 User-provided signatures are not used to verify collections installed from git repositories, source directories, or URLs/paths to tar.gz files.

 You can also include additional signatures in the collection ``requirements.yml`` file under the ``signatures`` key.